This is Cancun Beaches’ Most Threatening Hazard You Should Be Aware Of

 1. Stay Informed

 Before heading to the beach, check local weather and rip current forecasts.
-Many beaches in Cancun display warning flags: a red flag indicates high danger, while a yellow flag suggests moderate conditions.
+Many beaches in Cancun display warning flags: a red flag indicates great danger, while a yellow flag suggests moderate conditions.

-It’s adamant that you respect the signs and avoid getting in the water when a red flag is up, and swim close to the shore when the flag is yellow.
+It’s adamant that you respect the signs and avoid getting in the water when a red flag is up, and swim close to shore when a yellow flag is up.

 Also, you should be aware of your swimming skills and ability to respond to hazardous situations.
 Don’t underestimate the power of the ocean.